Princess Margaret, Countess of Snowdon: Post-war years

-At the end of the war in 1945, Margaret appeared on the balcony at Buckingham Palace with her family and Winston Churchill.
-Afterwards, both Elizabeth and Margaret joined the crowds outside the palace, incognito, chanting, "We want the King, we want the Queen!"
-They both joined the festivities with their fellow British citizens, such as dancing the "hokey cokey", "Lambeth Walk" and conga.
+Margaret appeared on the balcony at Buckingham Palace with her family and Winston Churchill at the end of the war in 1945.
+Afterwards, both Margaret and Elizabeth joined the crowds outside the palace, incognito, chanting, "We want the King, we want the Queen!"
+Mingling with ordinary people, they danced the hokey cokey, the Lambeth Walk, and the conga.
 "I remember lines of unknown people linking arms and walking down Whitehall, and all of us were swept along by tides of happiness and relief," Elizabeth later recalled.
-Margaret and Elizabeth were "terrified" of being recognised, so they did their best to stay hidden in plain sight.
+Margaret and Elizabeth were "terrified" of being recognised, so they did their best to remain hidden in plain sight during the celebrations.

 On 15 April 1946, Margaret was confirmed into the Church of England.
-On 1 February 1947, she, Elizabeth and their parents embarked on a state tour of Southern Africa.
-The three-month-long visit was Margaret's first visit abroad.
+On 1 February 1947, she, Elizabeth, and their parents embarked on a state tour of Southern Africa.
+The three-month visit was Margaret's first trip abroad.
 She later claimed that she remembered "every minute of it", including rides on horseback taken by her and Elizabeth using horses lent by locals near the royal train.
-Her chaperon on those occasions was Peter Townsend, the King's equerry, who it was noticed could be quite sharp with Margaret.
-In November 1947, Margaret was a bridesmaid at the wedding of Princess Elizabeth and Philip Mountbatten.
-In the next three years, Elizabeth and Philip had two children, Prince Charles and Princess Anne, whose births moved Margaret further down the line of succession.
+Her chaperon on those occasions was Peter Townsend, the King's equerry, who it was noticed, could be quite sharp with Margaret.
+In November 1947, Margaret was a bridesmaid at the wedding of Elizabeth and Philip Mountbatten.
+Over the next three years, Elizabeth and Philip had two children, Prince Charles and Princess Anne, whose births moved Margaret further down the line of succession.

-In 1950, the former royal governess, Marion Crawford, published an unauthorised biography of Elizabeth's and Margaret's childhood years, titled The Little Princesses, in which she described Margaret's "light-hearted fun and frolics" and her "amusing and outrageous ... antics".
+In 1950, the former royal governess, Marion Crawford, published an unauthorised biography of Elizabeth's and Margaret's childhood, The Little Princesses, in which she described Margaret's "light-hearted fun and frolics" and her "amusing and outrageous ... antics".

 The Margaret Set

-Around the time of Elizabeth's wedding, the press started to follow the social life of "unconventional" Margaret and her reputation for vivacity and wit.
+Around the time of Elizabeth's wedding, the press began to follow the social life of the "unconventional" Margaret and her reputation for vivacity and wit.
 A young woman with "vivid blue eyes", Margaret enjoyed socialising with high society and young aristocrats, including Sharman Douglas, the daughter of the American ambassador, Lewis Williams Douglas.
-A celebrated beauty known for her glamour and fashion sense, Margaret was often featured in the press at balls, parties, and nightclubs with friends who became known as the Margaret Set.
-The number of her official engagements increased (they included a tour of Italy, Switzerland, and France), and she joined a growing number of charitable organisations as president or patron.
+A celebrated beauty known for her glamour and fashion sense, she was often featured in the press at balls, parties, and nightclubs with friends who became known as the Margaret Set.
+Her official engagements increased, including a tour of Italy, Switzerland, and France, and she joined a growing number of charitable organisations as president or patron.